In this article

 Can I reverse my decision after taking the oath?

-If you want to regain US citizenship, you’d have to reapply, which can be a lengthy and difficult process.
+If you want to regain US citizenship, you’d generally have to qualify again through the immigration and naturalization process, which can be lengthy and difficult.

 Do I need a second nationality before renouncing?